swiftlang/swift-evolution/proposals/0526-deadline.md

 ///
 /// Use this function to limit the execution time of an asynchronous operation to a specific instant.
 /// If the operation completes before the deadline expires, this function returns the result.
 If the
-/// deadline expires first, this function cancels the operation and if the operation then throws the
+/// deadline expires first, this function cancels the operation.
+The `withDeadline` function will
-/// error then will be used to construct a ``DeadlineError`` with the ``.deadlineExceeded`` cause.
+/// return or throw according to how the operation returns or throws as a response to the cancellation.
 ///
 /// The following example demonstrates using a deadline to limit a network request:
 ///